hnykda/tutos/docs/_build/html/_sources/my_wr/domains_ip_servers.txt

 How domains, IP addresses and servers works
 ===========================================

-I'm going to walk you through *how part of the internet works*.
+I'm going to walk you through *how part of the internet works* as simply as possible.

 Domains
 --------